 My husband and three sons — actually my entire family will tell you I rarely make the same meal the same way — ever.
 There are very few old favorites that come from my kitchen because food is just too interesting to make the same way all the time.
 I can count the family favorites on one hand because no one has ever used recipe cards.
 It may sound quaint, but they just didn’t exist in my family.
 Nor are there secret ingredients.
 My mother did have a Betty Crocker cookbook (Circa 1955) which I now own, and that’s how I learned to cook starting at the age of eight.

 I am not a recipe developer.

-I read others’ recipes and am influenced by what they teach — professionals, mostly.
-And I will never consider myself one of them.
-I will prepare their recipes and celebrate them (with my own adjustments from time to time, of course).
+I read others’ recipes and am influenced by what they teach.
+Generally, I believe that’s how we all learn.
 I enjoy cooking from a variety of publications such as Food & Wine, Sunset, Fine Cooking, Martha Stewart Living, Bon Appetit, the old Gourmet magazine, and Saveur.
 I have quite a few cookbooks I enjoy as well, but only a few I return to over and over again.
 I love to tackle a challenging recipe as well — one with lots and lots of steps and often taking more than a day to complete.
 I will never understand the popularity of “make it in 5 minutes” food — especially dessert.
 My body just doesn’t need dessert that quickly, thank you.

 And speaking of bodies…